shivaraman83/convert-local-to-federated/README.md

 The steps below assume you are setting a new DR instance for the first time and all the repo names match your primary instance

 ## Steps
+1. Register the other JPD’s from your main instance - https://jfrog.com/help/r/jfrog-platform-administration-documentation/managing-platform-deployments
+2. Create a federated repository binding between the JPD's through the UI -https://jfrog.com/help/r/jfrog-platform-administration-documentation/binding-tokens#BindingTokens-SettingupBindingTokens
 ### Run on both the instance and dr-instance
-1. ./convertLocalToFed.sh https://instanceurl.jfrog.io admin-user-id admin-id-toke
+3. /convertLocalToFed.sh https://instanceurl.jfrog.io admin-user-id admin-id-token
 ### Run only on the main instance
-2. ./fed_create_yaml.sh https://instanceurl.jfrog.io https://dr-instanceurl.jfrog.io admin-user-id admin-id-Token
+4. ./fed_create_yaml.sh https://instanceurl.jfrog.io https://dr-instanceurl.jfrog.io admin-user-id admin-id-Token
-3. Register the other JPD’s - https://jfrog.com/help/r/jfrog-platform-administration-documentation/managing-platform-deployments
-4. Create a federated repository binding between the JPD's through the UI -https://jfrog.com/help/r/jfrog-platform-administration-documentation/binding-tokens#BindingTokens-SettingupBindingTokens
 5. Now sync the members ./fed_repo_member_sync.sh https://instanceurl.jfrog.io admin-user-id admin-id-token